graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

 ### Redirecting payment gateway

-The first step is to call setPaymentMethodOnCart and placeOrder.
+The first step is to call `setPaymentMethodOnCart` and `placeOrder`.

 ```ts
 const variables = {